bridgetmcmahon/sei38-39-40-phaser/README.md

 I've uploaded a working version of the game, but it's by no means complete.
 I'd encourage you to play around with some of the variables we've used - things like gravity, speed and velocity are all easily tweaked.

-## The Phaser website

-Check out https://phaser.io/ for more info on Phaser.

-You can find the tutorial we did [here](https://phaser.io/tutorials/making-your-first-phaser-3-game).

 ## Other things to do with this game

 If you feel like a challenge and some extra homework (because you don't get enough of that already), here's some things you can try: